-You can also watch these lessons (and our 6-string and ukulele versions) as a playlist on our YouTube channel and in the free Loog Guitar app.
+You can also watch these lessons (and our 6-string and ukulele versions) as a playlist in our YouTube channel and in the free Loog Guitar app.

 Lesson 0: Tuning Your Loog

 (Feel free to skip this one if you already know how to tune a guitar.)

 First things first, as they say.
 In this video Emily shows you how to tune your Loog using the Loog app.
 If you need help stringing your Loog, you can watch this other video.

 This video is all about the right hand; or the left one, if you are a lefty.
 Strumming gives rhythm to the chords you play.
 It also gives character to a song: depending on how you strum, you can play the same song as a reggae or as a punk tune.
 In this video, Emily shows you how to strum your way to Carnegie Hall.

 Lesson 3: Exercise #1